SaverioMonaco/Flowsolver/README.md

   width="128" height="128">

 But the blue pair won't find a solution, so the program will find other solutions for the yellow one.

+The biggest problem to address now is how can one find all possible paths that connects a pair in a grid with the presence of obstacles (paths of other pairs)

+<h2> Fining all paths for one pair </h2>